Eli1771/resources_for_ventures/test/spec.md

 -Helpers in views to set permissions <--- done?
 -Flash messages for all routing errors
--Add option to select user type when you sign up w/ fb <---------- -User assignment 'mark as viewed' buttons should be displayed conditionally -Bugfix user assignments hash outputting to screen -Students view their teachers and vice versa
+-Add option to select user type when you sign up w/ fb <---------- -Bugfix user assignments hash outputting to screen -Students view their teachers and vice versa
 -Teachers should need to enter a passcode for new user